Real Reasons for Ghostly Activity According to Skeptics & Science

 Hidden Sinkholes

-We’re conditioned from a very early age to make sense out of the daily external environment experienced by our very nature.
-As a result, we naturally learn pattern recognition, which allows us to make sense of the outside world.
+Typically, we’re conditioned from a very early age to make sense of the daily external environment experienced by our very nature.
+As a result, we naturally learn pattern recognition, allowing us to understand the outside world.
 The scientific term for this response is pareidolia (par·ei·do·lia).

-Point of fact, the human brain is wired to recognize faces, which could explain why humans pick out meaningful shapes in random patterns.
-The term “matrixing” was coined by the TV series, Ghost Hunters.
+In point of fact, the human brain is wired to recognize faces, which could explain why humans pick out meaningful shapes in random patterns.
+The term “matrixing” was coined by the TV series Ghost Hunters.
 Matrixing describes the phenomenon of seeing faces in mirrors, paintings, etc.

 With the advent of popular ghost shows on TV or YouTube, more and more people are more apt to contact paranormal groups to investigate hauntings.
 Yet, upon a cursory examination of a home or business, paranormal investigators have frequently found that old pipes, electrical wiring, and heating or air conditioning units are the cause behind suspected paranormal activity.
 And it’s no secret for paranormal investigators that old plumbing can often account for spooky banging noises.